Odeyiany2/Academic-Research-Assistant-RAG-Project/README.md

-# RAG Project: Academic Research Assistant ( Business and Finance )
+# RAG Project: 📚 Academic Research Assistant ( Business and Finance )

 ## 1. Objective
 As a penultimate student who is studying Accounting, the use case for my RAG chatbot will be based on Business and Finance.
 The goal is to build a simple RAG chatbot that takes in documents talking about business and finance via file upload, generates embeddings of the documents, stores the embeddings in a vector store, and retrieves relevant embeddings to answer the user's query.

 ## 2. Implementation Components
-* FastAPI: Serves as the backend for the application, handling file uploads, query processing, and interacting with LangChain and MongoDB.
+* FastAPI: Serves as the backend for the application, handling file uploads, query processing, and interacting with LangChain and ChromaDB.

-* LangChain: generate embeddings for the doument and process user queries
+* LangChain and Hugging Face Emeddings: generate embeddings for the doument and process user queries

 * ChromaDB: store the generated embeddings in vector store